Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Conclusion

 \section{Conclusion}

-We propose a novel method to model the posterior distribution over DAGs and linear Gaussian correlation coefficients between random variables using GFlowNets and Variational Bayes we call Variational Bayes DAG-GFlowNet (VBG).
-We found that the approximate posterior inferred using VBG was able to model the true posterior when inspecting 5-node graphs but did not outperform other baseline methods across metrics comparing the true posterior to the estimated posterior, or metrics related to comparing the true graph to the estimated graph.
+We propose a method to model the posterior distribution over DAGs and linear Gaussian mechanisms between random variables using GFlowNets and Variational Bayes we call Variational Bayes DAG-GFlowNet (VBG).
+We found that the approximate posterior inferred using VBG is able to model well the true posterior when inspecting 5-node graphs according to the metrics we inspected.
+VBG is able to infer the ground truth graph for 5 node and 20 node graphs with mixed results for 50 node graphs compared to other baseline methods.

-Even though VBG did not outperform existing methods, We believe that VBG offers something new to the toolbox for Bayesian causal structure learning in several ways.
+We believe that VBG offers something new to the toolbox for Bayesian causal structure learning in several ways.
 First, since VBG returns DAGs at every step of the training iteration, it lends itself well to using Variational Bayes to learn aspects of the causal model and the graph in this alternating step-wise procedure.
 Other existing Bayesian causal structure learning algorithms \citep{dibs, vi} rely on a soft acyclicity prior \citep{tears} that does not guarantee sampling of DAGs, and often return a large proportion of cyclic graphs at the start of training.
-This may make these methods not amenable to iterative modelling and updating of graphs and other aspects of the causal model, as was done in VBG.
-In addition, the VBG setup could be extended to not just learning aspects of the causal model, but also to more fine-grained aspects of causal modeling such as inferring latent variables, or conversely for higher-level objects which are functions of the causal model as was suggested in \cite{Toth2022ActiveBC}.
+This may make these methods not amenable to iterative modelling and updating of graphs and other aspects of the causal model.
+For example the VBG setup could be extended to not just learning aspects of the causal model, but also to more fine-grained aspects of causal modeling such as inferring latent variables, or conversely for higher-level objects which are functions of the causal model as was suggested in \cite{Toth2022ActiveBC}.
 Once VBG is trained, there is no upper limit on the number of samples that can be sampled from the posterior.
 This is in contrast to DiBS \citep{dibs}, where the number of samples of the posterior must be pre-specified before training the model.
-In this paper, a linear Gaussian mechanism was assumed however the Variational Bayes approach does not rely on this assumption, and in theory, a non-linear function could parametrize the mechanism.
-This would yield something different from BCD Nets \citep{Cundy2021BCDNS}, which relies on a linear Gaussian mechanism.
+In this paper, a linear Gaussian mechanism is assumed, however the assumption over the mechanisms is flexible for VBG as long as the delta score can be calculated from the likelihood of the model.
+This is in contrast to BCD-Nets which relies on a Gaussian linear mechanisms.
+Although JSP-GFN \citep{deleu2023joint} overcomes this by using neural networks to parameterise mechanism and therefore is not bound to this assumption, we show empirically that JSP-GFN fails to successfully infer the distribution over larger graphs using our simulated Erdos-Renyi graphs.